perl5-dbi/DBD-ODBC/README.md

     ODBCHOME  (Unix only) The dir your driver manager is installed in or specify this via -o argument to Makefile.PL

+    DBD_ODBC_UNICODE Any value here will set the default install to attempt to turn on UNICODE support.

   If you want UNICODE support on non-Windows platforms specify -u switch to Makefile.PL.
 If you don't want UNICODE support on Windows specify the -nou switch to Makefile.PL.
 On non-Windows platforms all